Pillar of Marketing

 When you focus on that message, you get added benefits.
 First, your message can spread to a wider audience.
 Your audiences for each of your marketing channels will overlap, but not completely, so by putting the same message on all of them, you’re showing as many people as possible that you’re dedicated to this campaign.

 Another added benefit is consumer trust.
 Your customers will see your dedication and commitment to a particular campaign at every touchpoint, and they’ll start to think of you as a company that sticks to your guns.
-Chipotle is the burrito company that uses ethically sourced ingredients.
-Patagonia is the clothing company that cares about the environment.
-Vanguard is the investment company that’s owned by its clients.
+Chipotle is a burrito company that uses ethically sourced ingredients.
+Patagonia is a clothing company that cares about the environment.
+Vanguard is an investment company that’s owned by its clients.
 The more you stick to a particular message, the more reliable you are.

 How to Build an Integrated Marketing Campaign